busy indicator

 Other Traditional Dye Traditions:

-There are so many other dye traditions that you can learn about including Bandhani from India, Plangi and Tritik from Indonesia, Mudmee from Thailand and Laos, and Adire for those beautiful prints from Nigeria.
+There are so many other dye traditions from around the world that you can learn about including Bandhani from India, Plangi and Tritik from Indonesia, Mudmee from Thailand and Laos, and Adire for those beautiful prints from Nigeria.
 Learning about all of the ways that dye has been embraced by cultures around the globe would be a lifetime study, of course!

 Greatful Dead Tie Dye T-shirt

 Modern tie-dye emerged in the 1960s in the United States.
-It was heavily influenced by traditional resist dyeing techniques like Shibori and Batik and became a symbol of the counterculture movement.
-The Grateful Dead and their fans, hippies, bohemians and the Flower Children all embraced tie dye for its bold colors and unique, psychedelic patterns that represented freedom, individuality, and a rejection of societal norms.
+Tie dye shirts draw their origins from traditional resist dyeing techniques like Shibori and Batik, evolving into a vibrant symbol of the counterculture movement.
+The Grateful Dead and their fans, hippies, bohemians, and the Flower Children all embraced tie dye for its bold colors and unique, psychedelic patterns that represented freedom, individuality, and a rejection of societal norms.
 Popular designs from this era include spirals, hurricanes, and bullseyes.

 Evolution into Modern Unstructured Designs and Dye Washes